On regularity of $\overline\partial$-solutions on $a_q$ domains with $C^2$ boundary in complex manifolds: Introduction

 We organize the paper as follows.

 In Section 2, we formulate an approximate local homotopy formula on a suitable neighborhood of a boundary point $\zeta_0\in\pd \Om$.
 In Sections 3 and 4. we derive (genuine) local homotopy formulas for $\db$-closed $(0,q)$ forms near $(n-q)$ convex and $(q+1)$ concave boundary points of an $a_q$ domain.
-There we follow approaches developed in Lieb-Range~\ci{MR597825} and Henkin-Leiterer~\ci{MR986248}.
+There we follow approaches developed in Lieb--Range~\cite{MR597825} and Henkin--Leiterer~\cite{MR986248}.
 While a homotopy formula for forms that are not necessary $\db$-closed can be derived for $(n-q)$ convex points without extra conditions, such a formula on the concave side of the boundary turns out to be subtle.
-We will need an extra negative Levi eigenvalues, i.e. $(q+2)$ negative Levi eigenvalues.
-It is not clear if a local homotopy formula exists without this stronger negativity condition.
-Such phenomena already occurs to strictly pseudoconvex hypersurfaces of dimension $5$ in work of Webster~\ci{MR995504} on the local CR embeddings and concave compact CR manifolds in work of Polykov~\ci{MR2088929} on global CR embeddings.
+In fact, Laurent-Thi\'ebaut and Leiterer~\cite{MR1621967}*{Prop.~0.7} proved that there is no {\it local} homotopy formula near a $(q+1)$ concave boundary for $(0,q)$ forms that has {\it good} estimates, and see also Nagel--Rosay~\cite{MR1016447} on $\db_b$ for domains in sphere in $\mathbb C^3$.
+Such phenomena leads to difficulties for strictly pseudoconvex hypersurfaces for local CR embedding problem in Webster~\cite{MR995504} and Polykov~\cite{MR2088929} on global CR embeddings of concave compact CR manifolds in critical dimensions.

-Section 5 contains some elementary facts on H\"older-Zygmund spaces, where we derive an equivalence characterization on the H\"older-Zygmund norms solely relying on a version of Hardy-Littlewood lemma.
-This allows us to simplify previous work.
+Section 5 contains some elementary facts on H\"older--Zygmund spaces, where we derive an equivalence characterization on the H\"older--Zygmund norms solely relying on a version of Hardy-Littlewood lemma.

-Section 6 contains the main local estimates for the homotopy operator that appear in the local homotopy formula.
+Section 6 contains main local estimates for homotopy operators that appear in the local homotopy formula.
 One of main purposes of the section is to derive precise estimates that reflex the convexity of the H\"older-Zygmund norms; see \re{hqfr12-c} for strictly $(n-q)$ convex $C^2$ domains and \re{hqfr12} for strictly $(q+1)$-concave domains.
-We emphasize that the estimates do not require the forms to be $\db$-closed; in fact, the estimates hold for $(q+1)$ concave boundary points, although we don't know if a homotopy formula exists.
+We emphasize that the estimates do not require the forms to be $\db$-closed; in fact, the estimates hold for $(q+1)$ concave boundary points.
 These estimates immediately give us the desired regularity stated in \rt{regsol} for local solutions.

-In Section 7 we show how Hartogs' extension can be used to study the regularity of $\db$ solutions for $(0,1)$ forms.
+In Section 7 we show as a novelty how the Hartogs extension theorem can be used to study the regularity of $\db$ solutions for $(0,1)$ forms.
 A local version of \rt{regsol} (a) for $q=1$ is proved in this section.